 - Verbal praise

 - Verbal praise to parents about their children

-- Stickers and stamps on their Good to be Green Bookmark

-- Certificates

-- Raffle tickets

 - Sending good work to other staff members for reward or praise

 - Special responsibility jobs

 - Special privileges

 - Positive phone call home

-- First in line

 - Star of the Week certificates

-- Praise certificates
+- Praise certificates.

 Pupils can also earn 'gold' or 'platinum' cards for positive behaviour.
 A gold card is given to those that are continually on a green or behave/ engage exceptionally well.
 A platinum card is achieved for continued good behaviour or moments of excellence.
 Gold and platinum cards are attached on to their 'Good to be Green' bookmark.